aleksey-nikolaev/OpenCV-MinGW-Qt-install/configuration/README.md

 # Configuration
-Placeable tools for making environment for IDE and build.
+Helpful tools for making environment for IDE and build.

 #### switch code page
 `manual code page.bat` helps to switch code page for console.
 Helpful when want to see what compiler or linker  write on output window (in QCreator with MSVC compiler)